scala-exercises/sbt-exercise/README.md

-# Scala Exercises Runtime
+# sbt-exercise

-This library brings the runtime utilities used by the [scala-exercises](https://github.com/scala-exercises/scala-exercises) server.
+This sbt plugin brings the ability to compile the library exercises defined for the [scala-exercises](https://github.com/scala-exercises/scala-exercises) server.